 - Coarse filter (grey): This is a washable filter, wash the filter at least once a week and replace once a year.
-See 7.2.1 Washing a coarse filter, page 122 for washing instructions. - Fine filer (white): This is a disposable filter that not shall be washed or reused.
-Replace the fine filter at least every month, or more frequently when used in environments rich of pollen, pet hair or other particles that might clog the filter.
+See 7.2.1 Washing a coarse filter, page 134 for washing instructions. - Fine filer (white): This is a disposable filter that not shall be washed or reused.
+Replace the fine filter at least every month, or more frequently when used in high pollution or pollen-rich environments.